 From coping to confidence + competence

 In other words, coping skills and resilience – key components of safety – develop in the process of learning, when learning is immersed in social media.
-Safety, in the sense of feeling respected and not judged, is key to collaborative problem-solving, an atmosphere all participants, including the teacher, co-create.
-Online safety is both a means to and a natural byproduct of learning online, in social media.
-This is why social media need to be in school.
+Safety, in the sense of feeling respected and not judged, is essential to collaborative problem-solving, an atmosphere all participants, including the teacher, co-create.
+Online safety is both a means to and a natural byproduct of learning online, in digital media.
+This is why digital media need to be in school too.

 In the past year, as she watched LEGO Universe shut down and Minecraft take off (see her post on this), Marianne told me that those developments turned into a metaphor for her about how heavy-handed safety can block learning.